Free Confidential Consultation

 Those aboard the Grand Princess, quarantined on board off the California coast, remember the trauma all too vividly.
 More than 100 people aboard the ship ended up infected with COVID-19, and eight died.
 The family of one man who passed away is now suing the operators of that cruise line for negligence and wrongful death.
 Their case is only one of a dozen lawsuits filed so far by the passengers and surviving relatives on board that Princess Cruise ship.

-Reach Out to the Team at Louis A. Vucci P.A.
+Reach Out to the Team at [firm-name]

 Everyone has been impacted in some way by the COVID-19 pandemic.
 While we all wish we could relax and get away for a while, cruise lines still have a responsibility to ensure that when they sail, they are doing it safely.
 Those impacted by the first wave of the virus one year ago are living with the consequences of the actions, or lack thereof, of the cruise line industry.
 As they await the final results of their pending lawsuits, we can only hope that the cruise line industry as a whole has taken the disasters of the past to heart and enhanced their safety protocols.